HeardLibrary/digital-scholarship/computer/files-windows.md

 <img src="../images-1-pc/show-file-extensions.png" style="border:1px solid black">

-It is really pretty difficult to do anything very complex on your computer without being able to see file extensions, so you should leave them as visible.
+It is really pretty difficult to do anything very complex on your computer without being able to see file extensions, so you should leave the extensions visible.

-**Tech tip: It is also an insult to your intelligence that your computer hides files from you.
+**Tech tip: It is also an insult to your intelligence that your computer hides some folders and files from you.
 So while you have this dialog open, you should click the `Show hidden files, folders, and drives` radio button, then hit Apply.
 Hidden folders often contain files that you shouldn't mess with, but there is definitely no harm in you being able to see them.
 They show up as gray in File Explorer.**

 Here are some common file extensions and the type of file they represent